 A multidisciplinary introduction to contemporary Spain’s life and culture.
-Literary, historical, artistic, and anthropological readings will inform our understanding of recurrent themes in the construction and questioning of Spanish national identity and culture: Spain as a nexus of Christian, Jewish, and Islamic thought; centripetal vs. centrifugal forces; religion and class; long-term economic and cultural consequences of global empire; dictatorship and democracy.
+Literary, historical, artistic, and anthropological readings will inform our understanding of recurrent themes in the construction and questioning of Spanish national identity and culture: regional diversity and tensions between centralism and autonomy; the legacy of the Civil War and Franco dictatorship; Spain's transition to democracy and European integration; the role of religion and tradition in modern Spanish society; contemporary social movements and cultural transformations.
 Attention will be paid to Portugal and to the diversity of languages and cultures of the Iberian Peninsula.

 Units: 1